TomasTomecek/the-real-blog/content/post/building-containers-with-buildah-and-ansible.md

 Yep, it does.

 That was pretty mindblowing, right?
-But we can still do better
+But we can still do better.

 ## Now without daemons